Green Tomato Gazpacho

 - Add the chopped tomatoes and the scooped out avocado to the food processor and continue to process until it’s a finely blended as you’d like.
 (I like it just a little chunky, but mostly liquid.)

-- Add the Green Tabasco sauce and sea salt and process for a few seconds.
+- Add the Green Tabasco Sauce (affiliate link) and sea salt and process for a few seconds.
 Then taste the Gazpacho to see if you’d like it a bit saltier or spicier.
 (I like it pretty strongly flavored.)

 - I loved the crunch of a few cucumbers on top as a garnish for the soup, but that’s completely optional!